PROFILE - Unknown

 paint on the cardinals and featuring a conventional transit

 lock (side lever).
-The blue pouch was used during WW1 by French soldiers for their Boussole Directrice (6400 Mils division).
+The blue pouch was used during WWI by French soldiers for their Boussole Directrice (with 6400 Mils division).
 It contained also the official Charles-Lavauzelle protractor.
-Pics below: Versions with 6400 Mils divisions in the pouch and 360 deg. on lanyard. ![]() ![]() |
+Pics below: Versions with 6400 Mils divisions in the pouch and 360 deg. on leather lanyard.
+The first magnetic needle was arrow-shaped but later lozenge-shaped. ![]() ![]() Another model featured a 400 grades div. and a red marching course arrow (link to picture). |

-![]() Click on the images for enlarged views ![]() Version featuring cardinals painted with luminous compound |
+Ordonnanzboussole in a Büchi catalogue) ![]() Click on the images for enlarged views |

-These M. & V.
+M. & V.

-by hand on the left side).![]() * kindly donated to Compassipedia by Mr. M. Collignon |
+catalogues* were sent to Mr. Houlliot (note by hand on the left page).
+The item no. 12 is described in the section Wrist compasses. ![]() * Kindly donated to Compassipedia by M. Collignon |

 ![]() Open